Western roll: Impact

 others.
 As a result, high jump equipment was changed to ensure that the bar could be dislodged both backwards and forwards.

-The other change was in the "no diving" rule, which was repealed shortly after the world record jumps of Johnson and Albritton, thus allowing the head to cross the bar before the feet.
-This led to a "dive" version of the western roll, which was used by the next world record holder, Melvin Walker in 1937, and also by Walt Davis.
+The other change was in the "no diving" rule, which was repealed shortly after the world record jumps of Johnson and Albritton, allowing the head to cross the bar before the feet.
+This led to a "dive" version of the western roll, which was used by the next world record holder Melvin Walker in 1937 and also by Walt Davis.

 Description

 The crucial difference between the Western roll and the various scissors styles that preceded it is in the direction of approach—from the opposite side, so that the takeoff leg is the one nearer to the bar.
 The lead leg is usually kicked up vigorously, lifting the body into a layout on the side or back above the bar, with the trailing leg folded beneath the lead leg.
 After the bar has been crossed, the body rotates to face the ground, and the trail leg drops to enable a three-point landing on it and the hands.
-Thus the Western roll is actually a glorified "hop" over the bar, and indeed the style is easily learned by starting with a hop and gradually strengthening the lead leg kick until the body is pulled into a layout above the bar.

 The Western roll was a competitive high jump style for a long time because it was easy to learn and more efficient (allowing clearance of a bar that is closer to the height of the center of mass) than all but the most contorted variants of the scissors.
 It also enabled a comfortable landing in the crude sand pits provided for high jumpers up until the 1950s.
 However, the technique is less efficient than the straddle technique, a style that evolved from the Western roll when the rotation of the body was increased to the point where the bar was crossed face down.